jakerenzella/1511_lecture_slides/week_4/4.1.iapresenter/text.md

 # Strings
 ## Or, arrays Pt 2
 ---
-## Call for research participants
-	* We are evaluating some new AI-powered tools
-	* We need your help!

-/assets/MicrosoftTeams-image (15).png
-size: contain
+## Help Sessions and Revision Sessions
 ---
 ## Assignment 1
-	* Released Tuesday
+	* Releasing soon
 	* Watch the Assignment Walkthrough live stream
 	* Watch the Catchup-up video
-	* Submission in Week 7
+	* Submission in Week 7?
 	* Worth 20%
 ---
 ## Arrays recap
-	* A collection of data, all of the same type. (homogonous)
+	* A collection of data, all of the same type. (homogeneous)
 	* We have a single identifier for the entire array
 	* It is a random access data structure, meaning we can access any element in the array at any time
 ---